edward2a/python-tss-sdk/README.md

 print(f"username: {secret.fields['username'].value}\npassword: {secret.fields['password'].value}")
 ```

-> Note: The `path` must be the full folder path and name of the secret, including the leading backslash.
+> Note: The `path` must be the full folder path and name of the secret.

 ## Using Self-Signed Certificates